-But as we all know, Facebook knows a lot of information about you, and their Android app is one of the ways they collect your data.
+However, as we all know, Facebook knows a lot of information about you, and the social network’s mobile app is one of the ways the company collects your data.
 Is the Facebook Lite app any better?

-As a download, Facebook Lite is under 1MB, and once installed, it takes up 2.82MB of space on my device.
-Compare that to the amount of space regular Facebook takes up, which is 195MB.
-This is not an insubstantial difference.
+The main difference between Facebook Lite and Facebook is its size.
+Facebook Lite’s download is under 10MB.
+On my device, it only takes up 2.19MB of space.
+Compare that to the amount of space regular Facebook takes up, which is 167MB.
+This is a substantial difference.

-In the notification panel below, you can see that the Lite version doesn’t feature the profile photos of anyone, instead opting for small, low-res images to denote whether someone liked or commented on something.
-The only thing a bit off is that there’s no border between the notifications and the sides of the screen, making it feel squished.
+In the notification panel below, you can see that the Lite version features small, low-resolution profile photos to denote whether someone liked or commented on something.
+The text is also much smaller when compared to the original Facebook app.

-Scrolling through the Lite app is noticeably jerkier than scrolling through regular Facebook.
-It’s clear that they made some cuts to allow it to function properly on devices with low RAM and low CPU power.
-Other “features” have been removed, like Facebook’s in-app browser that many people disable anyway.
+Scrolling through the Lite app is a bit slower than scrolling through regular Facebook.
+It’s clear that Facebook made some cuts to allow the app to function properly on devices with low RAM, low CPU power, and a poor internet connection.
+Despite this, Facebook Lite is still useable.

 Security and Privacy

-Facebook definitely loves your information, and you want to be sure that they’re not just handing it out to everyone.
-Well for starters, they have an online tool so you can verify your privacy settings, but once you’ve done that, it’s not a bad idea to see what permissions that mobile app has on your device.
+Facebook definitely loves your information, and you want to be sure that the company isn’t just handing it out to everyone.
+Well for starters, Facebook have an online tool so you can verify your privacy settings, but once you’ve done that, it’s not a bad idea to see what permissions that mobile app has on your device.

-Some people consider the regular Facebook application’s permissions to be a bit invasive.
+Some people consider the regular Facebook app’s permissions to be a bit invasive.
 You can see all of those below.

 It looks like a long list, but Facebook Lite’s list is nearly as long:

 The major differences?
-Regular Facebook has permissions to set/change the wallpaper, change audio settings, read/toggle sync settings, and expand/collapse the status bar.
+Regular Facebook has permissions to use biometric hardware, change audio settings, use Google Play billing services, and pair with your Bluetooth devices.
 So nothing too dramatic.

 Basically, if regular Facebook’s permissions are too invasive for you, Facebook Lite’s probably are as well.
-Your best bet to avoid permissions is simply to access Facebook’s mobile website via your favorite browser, and for even more safety, access Facebook via Tor.
+Your best bet to avoid permissions is simply to access Facebook’s mobile website via your favorite Android browser .

-But if you’re going to make the switch, how does Lite compare to messenger?
+But if you’re going to make the switch, how does Messenger Lite compare to Messenger?
 See for yourself.
-Lite is below on the left, and Messenger is below on the right.
+Messenger Lite is below on the left, and Messenger is below on the right.

-Lite is obviously not as attractive as Messenger.
-Message bubbles are blockier and don’t include timestamps or read receipts.
-But the core messaging feature is still there.
-If you found Messenger to be too bloated, Lite might just be the messaging app you were looking for anyway.
+Facebook Messenger Lite looks almost the same as the regular Messenger.
+If you find Messenger to be too bloated, Lite might just be the messaging app you were looking for anyway.

-And if you’re a fan of Facebook’s stickers (how could you not be?
-They’re adorable), then you’ll be happy to know that even the Lite version supports them.
-However, their organization is beyond poor.
-You’ll have access to a limited number of emoji and a very random listing of stickers.
+And if you’re a fan of Facebook’s stickers then you’ll be happy to know that even the Lite version supports them.
+Just keep in mind that you won’t have access to the library of GIFs, emojis, and text styles that come along with the standard Messenger.
 It’s functional, but it’s not great.

 How Do I Download Facebook Lite?

-Facebook Lite is currently being rolled out across parts of Asia, Latin America, Africa, and Europe.
-The Play Store listing is visible to everyone, but if you’re not in one of the countries Facebook has chosen, you’ll see a message saying: “This app is incompatible with all of your devices.”
+Facebook Lite is currently available in North America, as well as in parts of Asia, South America, Africa, and Europe.
+The Play Store and App Store listings are visible to everyone, but if you’re not in one of the countries supported, you’ll see a message saying: “This app is incompatible with all of your devices.”